Elnatty/PowerShell/README.md

 #
 ### How to use the Get-Help cmdlet
 __parameters for the Get-Help cmmdlet;__
-* -ShowWindow	//display help in a window format, allowing for selecting views.
+* -ShowWindow	--display help in a window format, allowing for selecting views.
-* -Examples	// gives some examples about the cmdlet.
+* -Examples	--gives some examples about the cmdlet.
-* -Detailed	// detailed usecase.
+* -Detailed	--detailed usecase.
-* -Full	// to get full usecase/exapmles.
+* -Full	--to get full usecase/exapmles.
-*	-Online // to get online help.
+*	-Online --to get online help.

 To view an example or usecase of a cmdlet;
 ```ps